What do vegans eat is a common question that I get asked a lot.

 So why are more people choosing a plant-based diet?

-It could have something to do with the findings published by the World Health Organization in 2015, which linked processed meats such as bacon, sausage and ham to cancer.
-Its report said that 50 grams of processed meat a day which is less than two slices of bacon increased the chance of developing cancer by 18%.
+It could have something to do with the findings published by the World Health Organization in 2015, which linked processed meats such as bacon, sausage and ham to disease.

 In May 2017, another study made headline news.
 BMJ released a startling observational report which concluded that red meat increases the risk of dying from 8 diseases.